brettz9/intl-dom/README.md

 // Now you can use the `intl-dom` methods
 ```

-## Message styles
+## Document Structure

-There are three built-in formats which you can specify for obtaining messages
-out of locale files or objects (detailed in the "Built-in styles"
-subsections below).

-All of the built-in styles have the following high-level structure:
+All of the locale built-in styles have the following high-level structure:

 ```json
 {